Description

 Exploring coastal foodscapes by yacht

-This is a unique opportunity to learn how to sail while also appreciating the surrounding landscape with new eyes – and taste buds!
-Mornings and evenings will be spent ashore exploring and foraging, or preparing and preserving our finds on board, with daytime spent harnessing the power of the wind and sailing somewhere new.
+This is a unique opportunity to learn how to sail while also appreciating the surrounding landscape with new eyes – and tastebuds!
+Mornings and evenings will be spent ashore exploring and foraging, or preparing, preserving and eating our finds on board, with daytime spent harnessing the power of the wind and sailing somewhere new.
 Sail Britain’s founder Oliver, will be on hand to teach you the ropes and everyone will be involved with the sailing, experiencing the thrill of being at sea, and steering an ocean going yacht through the waves.
+There is always a lot of laughter on these trips.

-The trip is timed to allow us to explore seaweeds, plants and fungi – which are really kicking off in NW Scotland in early August!
+The trip is timed to allow us to explore seaweeds, plants and fungi – mushrooms are really kicking off in NW Scotland in early August!

 Take the helm!
 You will be an active member of Merlin’s crew during the trip – and even get to take the helm.